p-kossa/nookys-swag-presets-spt/user/mods/SWAG/README.md

 ---

 ## Mod Compatibility
-The rule of thumb is: if it's compatible with SWAG, then it's compatible with this mod.
+Any mod that changes spawns may conflict with SWAG!

-There are some exceptions:
+There are some exceptions...

 Realism
 If using options in the "Bots" tab, be sure you only have "Bot Changes" checked and nothing else, otherwise you have experience mod conflicts.
 You also must be sure SWAG loads AFTER Realism (it should by default unless you rename your mod folders)

 SVM
 Similar to Realism, if using any "Bots" options be sure SWAG loads AFTER SVM.

+---

+## Donuts Spawn Point Editor

+post screenshots of the editor here

 ---